 From pathology to procedure: why speed matters

-- “Drop-zone” design: facilitates controlled clot capture and traction.
+• The “drop-zone” design supports controlled clot capture and traction.

-What this means in practice
+What this means during the procedure

-Continuous product improvement through feedback
+Continuous product improvement driven by clinical feedback

 Partnership with Duomed

-Key benefits at a glance
+Key benefits

 - Distal NET filter: captures micro-emboli to help reduce distal embolization.